-Bedroom 3: Single bed, bedroom chair and a single pull-out bed.
+Bedroom 3: Single bed and bedroom chair.
 Please note that two adults will find this a little tight - not recommended for more than a weekend.

 Bedroom 4: Twin beds, chest of drawers, bedroom chair and beautiful views of the town and Whitby Abbey.

 Pets: One small dog welcome.

 Parking: This property provides scratch cards for on-street zone parking.

 Short breaks: Not accepted at peak times.

 Notes: Towels and tea towels provided.
 Unlimited WiFi is available free of charge.
 No smoking at this property.
 Mobile phone signal is strong.